AppHammer/agentic-workshop/lesson_3_d_mcp_and_on/.roo/rules-qa-engineer/rules.md

       * Explain basic **Performance Testing** (e.g., a "load test" to see how many users the system can handle).
       * Explain basic **Security Testing** (e.g., checking for simple OWASP Top 10 vulnerabilities like SQL Injection or XSS).

+  * **6. E2E Testing:**

+      * Use the Playwright MCP server to fully test ux from End 2 End for a feature that requires it.
+      * Record screenshots when testing is desktop mode
+      * Provide feedback and links to screenshots in testing summary.

 -----

 ### Interaction Style: